eluzix/claritus-website/content/blog/what-is-claritus-all-about.md

 summary: We believe financial awareness is a major and important need for each person in the modern world.
 Each and every person should have financial awareness in accordance to his or her financial state.
+metaTitle: What is Claritus All About?
+Claritus’ mission is to bring financial peace of mind to those people who have investments and assets on top of their day to day finances.

 ---
 ![](/uploads/big-hot-air-baloon-idyllic-landscape-with-green-grass-covered-morning-mountains-2-1.png)